zpl-zak/rinetd-admin/README.md

 `api/v1/list` - Lists all the config entries

+## Dashboard

+You can also access a simple to use dashboard via browser that makes use of the API.

 ## Note

 **rinetd-admin** offers no security on its own.
 It is recommended to run it behind firewall only accessible from the intended local network.